cwant/hpc-chapel/_episodes/03-ranges-arrays.md

 ~~~
 // this is our "plate"
-var temp: [0..rows+1, 0..cols+1] real = 25;
+var temperature: [0..rows+1, 0..cols+1] real = 25;
 ~~~
 {: .source}

 This is a matrix (2D array) with (`rows + 2`) rows and (`cols + 2`) columns of real numbers, all initialised as 25.0.

 The ranges `0..rows+1` and `0..cols+1` used here, not only define the size and shape of the array, they stand for the indices with which we could access particular elements of the array using the `[ , ]` notation.

+Since each index of our two-dimensional array is "zero-based" (has lowest index of zero in both dimensions), some extra thought may be necessary to understand which datum we are getting when we access our array with the indices.
+Here are some examples:

-For example, `temp[0,0]` is the real variable located at the first row and first column of the array `temp`, while `temp[3,7]` is the one at the 4th row and 8th column; `temp[2,3..15]` access columns 4th to 16th of the 3th row of `temp`, and `temp[0..3,4]` corresponds to the first 4 rows on the 5th column of `temp`.
+* `temperature[0,0]` is the real variable located at the first row and first column of the array `temperature`;
+* `temperature[3,7]` is the one at the 4th row and 8th column;
+* `temperature[2,3..15]` access columns 4 through 16 of the 3rd row of `temperature`;
+* `temperature[0..3,4]` corresponds to the first 4 rows on the 5th column of `temperature`.

-We must now be ready to start coding our simulations.
+We are now be ready to expand the base solution of our simulation.
 Let's print some information about the initial configuration, compile the code, and execute it to see if everything is working as expected.

 ~~~
+// Number of rows and columns in matrix
 const rows = 100;
 const cols = 100;

+// Number of iterations
-const niter = 500;
+const num_iterations = 500;

+// Row and column of desired position
-const x = 50;                   // row number of the desired position
+const x = 50;
-const y = 50;                   // column number of the desired position
+const y = 50;

-const mindif = 0.0001;          // smallest difference in temperature that would be accepted before stopping
+// Smallest difference in temperature that would be accepted before stopping
+const min_diff = 0.0001: real;

+// Print temperature every print_iterations iterations
+const print_iterations = 20: int;

-// this is our "plate"
+// This is our "plate" of temperature values
-var temp: [0..rows+1, 0..cols+1] real = 25;
+var temperature: [0..rows+1, 0..cols+1] real = 25;

+// Greatest difference in temperature from one iteration to another
+var current_diff: real;

 writeln('This simulation will consider a matrix of ', rows, ' by ', cols, ' elements.');
-writeln('Temperature at start is: ', temp[x, y]);
+writeln('Temperature at start is: ', temperature[x, y]);
 ~~~
 {: .source}
 ```